 The following parties may submit a mediation request to the Ombudsperson:

-- France’s Defender of Rights or his representatives, an accredited national consumer association, a court-appointed mediator, and the European Consumer Centre, provided they are acting on behalf of a passenger
+- France’s Defender of Rights or their representatives, an accredited national consumer association, a court-appointed mediator, and the European Consumer Centre, provided they are acting on behalf of a passenger

 Contact the Ombudsperson

 Ready to submit a mediation request?
-Choose from two options.
+Choose from 2 options.

-You can submit a mediation request to the Ombudsperson by completing our on-line form.
-Your case will be sent to her immediately, and in most cases she responds within 90 days.
+You can submit a mediation request to the Ombudsperson by completing our online form.
+Your case will be forwarded immediately, and in most cases you will receive a response within 90 days.
 If your case is complex, the Ombudsperson’s office will notify you that the deadline has been extended.

 SNCF Voyageurs Ombudsperson